What is OCC Advantage?

 Yes - if you submitted an OCC application by the March 1 deadline, completed your FAFSA (with OCC’s code), TAP, and Excelsior applications by the May 15 deadline.
 If you did not complete these applications by the required deadlines during your senior year in high school, you can still transfer to OCC but will not be eligible for OCC Advantage funding.
 Reach out to the OCC Advantage College Connection Coach to verify eligibility.

-OCC Advantage is a last dollar award that covers your tuition, student activity fee, recreation & wellness fee, and the technology fee, after all other non-loan financial aid has been applied.
+OCC Advantage program funding covers your tuition, student activity fee, recreation & wellness fee, and technology fee.
+The program funding for students is accounted for after their financial aid is awarded.
 Students are responsible for any other fees that may be added to your account including books, course supplies, housing, lab fees, specialized program fees, and more.
 OCC Advantage does not cover winter or summer session tuition and fees.
 Students wishing to enroll in winter and summer courses may do so but will need to pay for those out of pocket or with other financial aid, if eligible.

-OCC Advantage funding is last dollar funding.
+OCC Advantage provides students with program funding that is accounted for after their financial aid is awarded.
 Once other grants and scholarships have been applied to your MyOCC account, Advantage will be added to cover any of the remaining tuition and select fees.

 Students will never directly receive cash or check from OCC Advantage.
 Once other grants and scholarships have been applied and all eligibility requirements have been met, the OCC Foundation will send the funds to Onondaga Community College Financial Aid.
 Financial Aid will then disperse the funds into student accounts to cover the remaining cost of tuition and select fees.

 Each student receives a different amount of financial aid based on need.
 Some students receive no financial aid from the federal or state government besides loans, others are eligible to receive full funding from the state and/or federal government in the form of TAP or Pell grants.
-Because OCC Advantage is a last dollar award, students who receive a large portion of TAP or Pell grants will likely not see any Advantage funding.
+Because OCC Advantage provides program funding that is accounted for after all financial aid is awarded, students who receive a large portion of TAP or PELL grants will likely not see any Advantage funding.
 Students will want to maintain eligibility though as financial circumstances can change from year to year.

 The OCC Advantage funding will be placed on student accounts after all financial aid at the college has been dispersed.
 Financial Aid typically does this after the end of the add/drop period but may take longer.
 Once Advantage funding has been added students can make payment on any fees that Advantage does not cover.
 Students may receive a bill from OCC as blanket communications go out to all registered students about billing each semester.